 The full list of what you can claim as a car, van and travel costs from HMRC is a generous one:

 - Vehicle licence fees

 - Breakdown cover

 - Meals on overnight business trips

 You won’t be able to claim for any personal travel expenses, fines or travel to and from a permanent workplace.

 Top Tip: If you have employees that travel often for work, you’ll need to develop an efficient system for collecting their bills and receipts, compiling a travel expense report, and reimbursing them.
-Or, you can remove the need for expense reimbursement by giving them a prepaid debit card with allocated spending money, like our Team Cards at Tide.
+Or, you can remove the need for expense reimbursement by giving them a prepaid debit card with allocated spending money, like our Expense Cards at Tide.
 Expense management software makes the travel expense process much smoother and significantly reduces the chance of employee fraud.
 Learn more in our guide to how to manage employee expenses.

 Calculating vehicle expenses

 If you’re buying a car for your business, you can claim this as a capital allowance using traditional accounting, or cash basis accounting if you’re not using simplified expenses.

 To work out running costs for your vehicle you can calculate costs individually (e.g. fuel, MOT, repairs and servicing) or use simplified expenses.